November 24, 2025

-U.S. security aid serves two main purposes: bolstering a key ally’s defense capabilities against terrorist threats and fortifying U.S. geopolitical interests in a volatile region.
-It’s particularly important in Israel, the only democracy in the Middle East, which is constantly under attack.
+U.S. security aid serves two main purposes: bolstering a key ally’s defense capabilities against threats and fortifying U.S. geopolitical interests in a critical region.
+It’s particularly important in Israel, the only true democracy in the Middle East, which is constantly under attack.

 What military aid has the U.S. provided since the October 7 Hamas attacks?

-Since October 7, U.S. aid to Israel has played a crucial role in supporting its defense against escalating threats from Iran and its terror proxies.
-This includes the unprecedented Iranian ballistic missile strikes on Israel in April and October 2024.
-The U.S. response has been multifaceted, reflecting a strong strategic partnership and ongoing support during Israel's conflicts with Iran and its terror proxies Hamas, Hezbollah, and the Houthis.
+U.S. aid to Israel has played a crucial role in supporting its defense against escalating threats from Iran and its terror proxies, particularly in response to the unprecedented Iranian ballistic missile strikes on Israel in April and October 2024.
+American support has been multifaceted, reflecting a strong strategic partnership and ongoing support during Israel's conflicts with Iran and its terror proxies Hamas, Hezbollah, and the Houthis.

 - Deployment of THAAD System: In October 2024, the U.S. announced it was sending the Terminal High Altitude Area Defense (THAAD) system and 100 troops to Israel to intercept ballistic missile attacks from Iran and its proxies.
 The THAAD system complements Israel's existing defenses, such as the Patriot missile system, with broader coverage and advanced capabilities.

 - Paused Heavy Munitions Transfer: In May 2024, the Biden administration paused certain heavy munitions shipments pending Israel’s plans for operations in Rafah, where humanitarian concerns for displaced Palestinians were raised.
-This move reflected efforts to balance support for Israel with attention to humanitarian laws.
-The munitions transfer were later approved.
+This move reflected U.S. efforts to balance support for Israel while making sure attention is paid to humanitarian laws.
+After confirming adherence to humanitarian laws, the munitions transfer was later approved.

 - Proposed $8 Billion Arms Sale: In January 2025, the U.S. State Department notified Congress about a proposed $8 billion arms sale to Israel.
-While some weapons could be dispatched from existing U.S. inventories, the majority would require up to several years for delivery.
 The arms package includes medium-range air-to-air missiles for aerial defense, 155 mm artillery shells for long-range strikes, Hellfire AGM-114 missiles, and 500-pound bombs.
+Note: While some weapons could be dispatched from existing U.S. inventories, the majority would require up to several years for delivery.

 How does U.S. aid to other countries serve American interests?

-The U.S. has long been a major, if not the largest, provider of funding, training, military equipment, and weaponry to foreign military and other security forces in allied countries around the world.
-In 2023, it disbursed more than $7 billion in military assistance to countries around the world, including Israel, Egypt, South Korea, and Ukraine – less than 1% of the federal budget.
+The U.S. has long been a major, if not the largest, provider of funding, training, military equipment, and weaponry to allied countries and strategic partners around the world.
+In 2023, it disbursed more than $7 billion in military assistance to countries around the world, including Israel, Egypt, South Korea, and Ukraine – all amounting to less than 1% of the federal budget.

-Security assistance has been driven by overriding U.S. national security objectives, such as fighting terrorists, countering authoritative or communist regimes, and curbing drug trafficking.
+Security assistance has been driven by key U.S. national security objectives, such as fighting terrorists, countering authoritative or communist regimes, and curbing drug trafficking.

 Why is U.S. aid critical to Israel?

-Israel’s enemies (nations and terrorist groups) have failed to destroy the world’s only Jewish state and eliminate its Jewish population.
+Israel’s enemies (nations and nonstate actors) have repeatedly tried and failed to destroy the world’s only Jewish state and eliminate its Jewish population.
 America has helped safeguard Israel’s survival with political and financial support.
-Today, most of the aid America provides to Israel is focused on supporting the Jewish State’s defense from its adversaries, such as Iran and Iran’s terror proxies Hamas and Hezbollah.
+Today, most of the aid America provides to Israel is focused on supporting the Jewish State’s defense from its adversaries, such as Iran and Iran’s terror proxies Hamas, Hezbollah, and the Houthis.

-The current agreement, negotiated by President Obama, commits an unprecedented $500 million annually in missile defense funding, including Iron Dome, the strongest air defense system in the world, David’s Sling, and Iron Beam.
+The current Memorandum of Understanding (MOU), negotiated by President Obama, commits an unprecedented $500 million annually in missile defense funding, including Iron Dome, the strongest air defense system in the world, David’s Sling, and Iron Beam.
 Why is this important?
 Because anti-Israel terror groups, including Hezbollah next door in Lebanon and Hamas and Islamic Jihad in neighboring Gaza, have sporadically launched tens of thousands of rockets on Israel for nearly two decades – putting the Jewish state in a perpetual state of defense.

 Iron Dome has intercepted up to 90 percent of projectiles fired at Israelis.
 Time and again, its ability to detect incoming rockets, determine the threat level, and intercept if human lives or infrastructure are at risk, has significantly lowered the death toll when Israelis are targeted by missile and rocket attacks launched by Iran and Iran-backed terrorist groups.